bbbbart/The-Game-of-Life/README.md

 3. Any live cell with 2 or 3 neighbors survives
 4. Any dead cell that has exactly 3 neighbors becomes alive

+In addition, because of the limited grid size, all cells that enter the "X" border die.

 ### User Inputs

 When running the simulation, you begin with an option to choose a preset, which can be done by entering the appropriate number into the terminal.
 A simulation can be paused by pressing Ctrl+C, which then gives the options of unpausing, returning to selection menu, and quitting the program.